The S.I.G.I.T.: Hertz Dyslexia EP (2009)

 After their first overseas tour in Australia, the band was scheduled to visit the United States to participate in the South by Southwest Festival (SXSW), in Austin, Texas.
 Unfortunately, the trip had to be cancelled because Acil's visa was rejected at the last minute.
 But they tried again the very next year; and this time they succeeded.
 They did a small United States tour, played four gigs with the main and last show being the SXSW Festival.

-Despite of the ups and downs, the band kept on playing their music with huge energy and passion as their fan base grew daily.
+Despite the ups and downs, the band kept on playing their music with huge energy and passion as their fan base grew daily.
 The culmination point of this was in the music itself—they released their second EP: Hertz Dyslexia.
 Heartz Dyslexia was a two-parted EP that was released separately in between 2009 and 2011.
 The first included a cover of the famous Neil Young's "Only Love Can Break Your Heart" and the second one was released digitally on their website in the form of download code.
 And in conjunction with the recently released album, the band and its record company celebrated it by doing "The Dyslexia Concert" on 20 June in Bandung.
 The concert was planned to be held at The Venue, Eldorado.

 A week before the celebratory concert, they had shows in Semarang and Yogyakarta.
 After each show the band would ask the fans if they would come to Bandung to attend the big show.
 For fans in other provinces there might be a problem because they have to buy the concert ticket, transport, and standard accommodations like hotel room—they didn't have that much money.
 They would have loved to and were willing to pay for the tickets but the money for other necessities was just not there.
 After coming home from the Central Java tour, the band had a discussion with the event organizer and later decided to provide transportation; fans could buy tickets with shuttle bus fare included, which definitely is easier.
 And the organizer extended invitations for fans from outside Bandung.
 This is a common thing for bands to do in the US or UK.

 The sold-out concert was thoroughly enjoyed by everyone attended.
 More than three thousand people flocked from all over the country just to see what was destined to be a legendary concert.
 The S.I.G.I.T. was the only independent band to draw that many people from all over the country to come to see them live.
 Even more significant considering that most of their latest gigs have been for free.
 Rekti also thought the gig was something else on an interview afterward, saying:

 "When you're on stage and you see so many people have come to your show, then they go home smiling at the end of the show, it makes you feel like you have succeeded.
 It is an overwhelming feeling."